telenord/d_laravel/README.md

 The building script is gulpfile.js.
 System is configured to generate single js file from all packages provided (as well single css file)

-You may need to edit resources/assets/sass/app.scss as well for css/scss
+if you add/remove packages, you may also need to edit resources/assets/sass/app.scss as well for adding/removing css/scss/js

 use 'gulp' or 'gulp watch' to compile resources

+custom css rules you can add to resources/assets/sass/starterkit/starter-kit-customize.scss it's applied after any other css, so it's possible to change any css behavior here